How to Carry Your Baby and Prevent Flat Head Syndrome

 How to Carry a Baby – 7 Safe Ways to Carry Your Baby

 As far as possible, you should hold your baby so that the head is not resting against you.
-Try to encourage him to face in alternating directions to promote muscle development in the neck and upper body.
+Try to encourage them to face in alternating directions to promote muscle development in the neck and upper body.

 Here are seven of the best ways to carry your baby:

 1. On your hip – rest your baby on your hip, facing inwards so the back of their head isn’t pressed against anything.
-Alternate sides each time you pick her up to make sure you’re varying your baby’s posture.
+Alternate sides each time you pick them up to make sure you’re varying your baby’s posture.

 2. Over your shoulder – carry your baby over your shoulder, gently supporting the head in a centred position.
 Again, don’t forget to alternate sides.
 This position allows you to carry your baby without applying pressure to the back of their head and lets them see what’s going on around them.